Body Weight and Weight Gain

 Fat tissue contains an enzyme called aromatase that converts hormones called androgens (made mostly in the adrenal glands) to estrogens.
 So, heavier women have higher blood estrogen levels than leaner women [19].

-Women with higher estrogen levels have an increased risk of breast cancer compared to women with lower estrogen levels [19].
-So, the extra estrogen likely explains at least some of the increased breast cancer risk among postmenopausal women who are overweight.
+Women with higher estrogen levels have a higher risk of breast cancer than women with lower estrogen levels [22].
+The extra estrogen likely explains at least some of the increased breast cancer risk among postmenopausal women who are overweight.

 Learn more about estrogen and breast cancer risk.